ezio-auditore/presentation-mozilla-internship-2011/script.md

   just a few seconds and realize why it needs to be fixed.
 That's the kind of stuff I love doing.
 By the way, there's a door just like this [point] over there.
 Anyone who has ever come through here has probably run into it before.
   And I mean that literally.
-Anyone who has ever come through here has probably RUN INTO it before.
+RUN INTO it.
 * My work this summer involved three areas: engagement, user research, and software engineering